Who We Are:

 C — Community

-Centering Black queer and trans community power, chosen family, and collective care.
+Centering Black & Black queer and trans community power, chosen family, and collective care.

 O — Origin